Abbey of Saint Wandrille: Buildings

-Besides the chief basilica Saint Wandrille built seven other churches or oratories both inside and outside the monastic enclosure.
+Besides the chief basilica, Wandrille built seven other churches or oratories both inside and outside the monastic enclosure.
 All of these have either perished in the course of time, or been replaced by others of later date, except for the chapel of St Saturnin, which stands on the hillside overlooking the abbey.
-It is one of the most ancient ecclesiastical buildings now existing and, though restored from time to time, is still substantially the original construction of Saint Wandrille.
+It is one of the most ancient ecclesiastical buildings now existing and, though restored from time to time, is still substantially the original construction of Wandrille.
 It is cruciform, with a central tower and eastern apse, and is a unique example of a 7th-century chapel.

-In 1954, in the course of a treasure hunt, some young local scouts discovered three buried urns near at wall close to the chapel.
+In 1954, in the course of a treasure hunt, some young local scouts discovered three buried urns near a wall close to the chapel.
 The urns contained a total of about 500 gold coins, the latest dated 1748.
 The treasure was split between the abbey, as the property owner, and the parents of the boys.
-The abbey sold it share and used the proceeds to rebuild the outbuildings that had burned downed shortly after.
+The abbey sold its share and used the proceeds to rebuild the outbuildings that had burned downed shortly after.

 The parish church of the village of Saint-Wandrille-Rançon also dates from the saint's time, but it has been so altered and restored that little of the original structure remains.

 The buildings were damaged by bombing in 1944.
 A new abbey church was consecrated on 12 September 1970.

 Monks

 Fontenelle has produced an unusually large number of saints and the blessed.
-The calendar of the present monastery records thirty, from the founders Saints Wandrille and Gond to Blessed Louis Lebrun, martyred in 1794 during the Revolution.
+The calendar of the present monastery records thirty, from the founders Wandrille and Gond to Louis Lebrun, martyred in 1794 during the Revolution.
 All have their own feast days, but 1 March (also the date of the foundation) is the feast of all the saints of Fontenelle.

-The present abbot, Dom Nault (succeeding to Dom Pierre Massein in 2009), is the 82nd in line from Saint Wandrille to hold the position.
+The present abbot, Jean-Charles Nault (succeeding to Pierre Massein in 2009), is the 82nd in line from Wandrille to hold the position.